smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 - **CHKDTAARA**: Check Data Area
   - May be used by OpCon as a prerun check that a data area must exist before a job is started.
 - **CHKIFSFIL**: Check for the file in the IFS (non-DB2) file systems
   - A simple form of this command could be used as a pre-run job for an IBM i job master record in OpCon.
 However, the preferred use is in the Call command line, utilizing additional command parameters to define a File Arrival or File Watcher job.
-This command now supports the Enterprise Manager "File Arrival" job sub-type for IBM i jobs, when the file name begins with a forward slash '/' denoting an IFS disk location outside of DB2.
+This command now supports the OpCon User Interface "File Arrival" job sub-type for IBM i jobs, when the file name begins with a forward slash '/' denoting an IFS disk location outside of DB2.
 - **CHKFILE**: Check for file in the DB2 database
   - A simple form of this command could be used as a pre-run job for an IBM i job master record in OpCon.
 However, the preferred use is in the Call command line, utilizing additional command parameters to define a File Arrival or File Watcher job.
-This command now supports the Enterprise Manager "File Arrival" job sub-type for IBM i jobs, when the file name begins with a DB2 Library name (which must begin with an alpha character, and the forward slash '/' is not used, denoting a disk location inside of DB2).
+This command now supports the OpCon User Interface "File Arrival" job sub-type for IBM i jobs, when the file name begins with a DB2 Library name (which must begin with an alpha character, and the forward slash '/' is not used, denoting a disk location inside of DB2).
 :::tip
 The IBM i command CHKOBJ may also be used, especially for object types other than files.
 :::